P-p-H-d/mlib/README.md

 When writing your own constructor, you should consider `M_CHAIN_INIT` to support partially constructed object if there are more than two source of throwing in your object (any memory allocation is a source of throwing).

+If you get warning `requires executable stack` with GCC, just enable optimisation level in your build, and it will disappear.

 #### `struct m_exception_s`